 The District has continued to monitor the California Department of Corrections' response to remediation orders of the California Regional Water Quality Control Board, Central Valley Region, with respect to the MTBE contamination at CCI, Tehachapi.
-To date, CCI has put a removal system in place and contaminant levels have been dropping.
+CCI operated a removal and treatment system and contaminant levels dropped.
+Monitoring continues and the case remains open.
+First quarter 2013 samples showed some residual contamination.
+The site does not yet meet the requirements set forth in the Water Board's Low Threat Closure Policy.

-The District's consultants, Fugro West, Inc. and Etic Engineering, completed their draft Groundwater Modeling Study for the Cummings Basin as part of the Watermaster's ongoing program to better understand the geohydrology of the Cummings Basin.
-Fugro's computer model was based on a 21-year history (1981-2001).
+The District's consultants, Fugro West, Inc. and Etic Engineering, completed their Groundwater Modeling Study for the Cummings Basin as part of the Watermaster's ongoing program to better understand the hydrogeology of the Cummings Basin.
+Fugro's computer model was based on a 21year history (1981-2001).
 They estimated the safe yield of the basin to be 3,444 acre feet per year (AFY), consisting of 2,934 AFY of groundwater pumpage, plus 510 AFY of groundwater storage increase over the 21-year period.
 Their estimate is 15% less than the adjudicated safe yield of 4,090 AFY.

-Subsequent to the publication of the Fugro Report, the District began to detect lowering groundwater elevations in three of its four key wells, with the exception being Well 32S/32E-20M1; which is located approximately 1⁄4 mile from the District's recharge ponds.
-Key wells in the middle of the basin showed a steady decline from 2002 through 2009, with 2010 indicating a leveling pattern and 2011 showing some recovery.
+An update to the groundwater model will be completed in 2014.
+Subsequent to the publication of the 2003 Fugro Report, the District began to detect lowering groundwater elevations in three of its four key wells, with the exception being Well 32S32E20M001M; which is located approximately 1/4 mile from the District's recharge ponds.
+Key wells in the middle of the basin showed a steady decline from 2002 through 2009, with 2010 indicating a leveling pattern and 2011, a wet year, showing some recovery.

-In 2010, groundwater pumping was considerably less than it has been in recent years.
+Groundwater pumping has been less during the four years of 2010-2013 than it had been during 2002-2009.
 In addition, the Board adopted a spreading loss surcharge in 2010, whereby the District spreads 6% more water than the conjunctive use customers extract.
+These facts have helped to stabilize groundwater levels in the basin.

-In 2004, the District completed construction of additional recharge basins on 20 acres in the Chanac Creek fan immediately west of State Highway 202 acquired by the District in 2003.
+In 2004, the District completed construction of additional recharge basins on 19 acres in the Chanac Creek fan immediately west of State Highway 202 acquired by the District in 2003.
 These additional recharge facilities, together with the District's recharge area along Chanac Creek upstream of State Highway 202 and recharge area on the Cummings Creek Fan in the southeast corner of the Basin now provide the District with ample capability to recharge far more water than required by the District's recharged SWP water customers, namely Stallion Springs CSD, Bear Valley CSD and CCI, Tehachapi.

-In 2008, the Term M&I Agreement with the California Department of Corrections and Rehabilitation (CDC&R) was amended to reflect the fact that CCI, Tehachapi is pumping return flows of SWP water either directly or indirectly recharged back into the Basin, in lieu of surface deliveries of SWP water, which CCI no longer can receive since CCI's water treatment plant is inoperable.
+In 2008, the Term M&I Agreement with the California Department of Corrections and Rehabilitation (CDCR) was amended to reflect the fact that CCI is pumping return flows of SWP water either directly or indirectly recharged back into the Basin, in lieu of surface deliveries of SWP water, which CCI no longer can receive since CCI's water treatment plant is inoperable.

-In December 2006, the District and the CDC&R executed an agreement whereby Corrections agreed to sell to the District, and the District agreed to purchase from Corrections, all tertiary treated disinfected effluent produced from CCI, Tehachapi's upgraded waste water treatment plant, for a term of 25 years from completion of the new plant.
+In December 2006, the District and the CDCR executed an agreement whereby CDCR agreed to sell to the District, and the District agreed to purchase from CDCR, all tertiary treated disinfected effluent produced from CCI, Tehachapi's upgraded waste water treatment plant, for a term of 25 years from completion of the new plant.
 The District also adopted Rules and Regulations Governing the Use of Recycled Water.